jimbrig/JimsObsidianVault/Code/PowerShell/PowerShell - Windows Security.md

 # Windows Security

 > [!NOTE] About
 > This note showcases various [[Reference/Technology/Programming/Programming Languages/PowerShell/PowerShell|PowerShell]] scripts, functions, and cmdlets for automating [[Windows Defender Firewall]] Management.
-The code is designed for use by IT professionals, System Administrators, IT Managers, and others who use and need to automate [[Windows Defender Firewall]] management on a [[Windows]] Operating System.
+The code is designed for use by IT professionals, System Administrators, IT Managers, and others who use and need to automate [[Windows Defender Firewall]] management on a [[Reference/Technology/Computer Science/Operating System/Windows]] Operating System.

 ## Contents